 The weather is dynamic and exciting, and the Penn State Meteorology and Atmospheric Science department prides itself on innovative teaching to explain how the weather works.
 Want to see some examples?
 Click on any icon below to check out some of the exciting teaching tools and interactive exercises used in our online programs and in the classroom.

 Want to dig deeper?
 In the menu on the right, you can sample some of the materials from our online, undergraduate Weather Forecasting Certificate program.
 As you browse, you'll see many additional interactive learning tools that are but a small subset of those developed by the Penn State Meteorology and Atmospheric Science department.
 You'll also find opportunities to practice "Key Skills" and "Quiz Yourself" in a fun and interactive way.
 In the sections entitled "Explore Further," you'll find links to real-time weather data and other ancillary topics.

 Many ways to learn more about weather and climate at Penn State!

 The Department of Meteorology and Atmospheric Science at Penn State University has granted more than 4000 degrees and has been recognized as a world leader in meteorology education for almost 75 years.
 If you choose to study with us, you will join this long tradition of educational excellence.

-- If you're interested in pursuing meteorology as a career, we invite you to join us to pursue a degree.
+- If you're interested in pursuing meteorology as a career, we invite you to join us in-residence to pursue a degree.
 Our challenging undergraduate and graduate programs will prepare you to solve tomorrow's problems in the atmospheric sciences.

 - If you're a middle-school or high-school student with a passion for weather and climate, you may want to apply for a Penn State Weather Camp.
 These week-long camps will immerse you in meteorological activities, leaving you with a better understanding of the study of the atmosphere.